Esconine/Fastfetch_Configs/README.md

-# Fastfetch Config
+# Minimalistic Fastfetch Config
-A custom fastfetch config made by me
+My custom and minimalistic fastfetch configuration.
+I hope you will like it ❤️

 <div align="center">